RPanczak/website/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Radoslaw.
+  Hi, my name is Radosław.
 ---

 <!-- this is a subheadline -->